-I offer respectful and thorough review for poetry, fiction, and non-fiction, and I’m happy to respond to smaller projects, like a chapter, a group of poems, or a query letter.
-If you have a finished first draft, you might do well to engage me for the opening pages–an opportunity to try on the shoes before you walk out of the shop in them.
+I offer respectful and thorough review for poetry, fiction, and non-fiction, and I’m happy to respond to smaller projects like a chapter, a group of poems, or a query letter.
+I find the cross-pollination from working in multiple genres strengthens and clarifies my approach to each.

-I’ve worked with professionals as well as new writers.
-Currently, most of my work is prepping post grad MFA projects for agent submissions (fiction, non-fiction,) and national contests (poetry).
-Authors with whom I’ve collaborated, both poets and prose writers, have sold their manuscripts and won prizes.
-Longer journalistic pieces have been subsequently published in the L A Times and Boston Globe.
+I work with professionals as well as new writers.
+Frequently my work is prepping postgrad MFA projects for agent submissions in fiction and non-fiction, and for national contests in poetry.
+Authors with whom I’ve collaborated, both poets and prose writers, have sold manuscripts and won prizes.
+(No promises, though.
+It’s an increasingly hard world.)
+Longer journalistic pieces have been subsequently published in the Los Angeles Times and Boston Globe.

-An average length poetry manuscript, about 65 pages of average accessibility, might need 10-12 hours to review closely.
+A typical length poetry manuscript, 48-64 pages of average accessibility, might need 10 to 12 hours to review closely.
 My response would be likely to include comments on word choice, line order, line breaks, the balance of transparency and mystery, syntactical and grammatical choices, order of information, poem titles and how they impact the poem.
 Again, the time will depend on the amount of commentary elicited.

 I can help, whether you’re struggling with narrative arc or looking to notch up the sophistication of your poetry.
 Send me an email about yourself and your work.
 Include a writing sample of any length.